andycroll/andycroll.com/_posts/2018/2018-01-21-extract-conditionals-into-well-named-methods.md

 ## Instead of…

-...using slightly complex statements in your conditionals.
+…using slightly complex statements in your conditionals.

 ```ruby
 class BrightonCoffeeShop